CogSciPrag/home/resources.md

 ### Packages

-Package [faintr](https://michael-franke.github.io/faintr/index.html) for working with categorical variables in regression models in R.
+* Package [faintr](https://michael-franke.github.io/faintr/index.html) for working with categorical variables in regression models in R.
+* Package [aida](https://github.com/michael-franke/aida-package) for working with advanced topics in data analysis.